 Bratislava, Slovakia – Earlier this week, Slovak journalist, opinion writer and theologian Michal Havran, mostly known for his pieces for the Sme daily, came under investigation by Slovak authorities for an op-ed he published in June 2018 criticizing controversial Catholic priest Marian Kuffa.

-On Wednesday, the National Crime Agency (NAKA) branch in Kosice pressed charged against Havran, a 46-year-old protestant theologian mainly educated in France who also hosts a weekly late-night debate on public television, for defamation of a nation, race and belief as well as slander.
+On Wednesday, the National Crime Agency (NAKA) branch in Kosice pressed charges against Havran, a 46-year-old protestant theologian mainly educated in France who also hosts a weekly late-night debate on public television, for defamation of a nation, race and belief as well as slander.